codeforsanjose/e-immigrate/README.md

 In order to view the registered users as an admin:

 Navigate to [http://localhost:3000/login](http://localhost:3000/login)
-Sign up/ sign in to see the registered users.
+Sign up/Sign in to see the registered users.

 ## Learn More